rsksmart/devportal-1.0/guides/rif-enveloping/getting-started.md

 > Error: listen EADDRINUSE: address already in use :::8090
 > ```

-This means that the relay server running in the background.
+This means that the relay server is running in the background.
 Run the bash file `scripts/kill-relay-server.sh` to kill it and make that port available again.